epsilla-cloud/vectordb/README.md

 Epsilla is an open-source vector database.
 Our focus is on ensuring scalability, high performance, and cost-effectiveness of vector search.
 EpsillaDB bridges the gap between information retrieval and memory retention in Large Language Models.

-The key features of Epsilla include:

-* High performance and production-scale similarity search for embedding vectors.

-* Full fledged database management system with familiar database, table, and field concepts.
-Vector is just another field type.

-* Metadata filtering.

-* Hybrid search with a fusion of dense and sparse vectors.

-* Cloud native architecture with compute storage separation, serverless, and multi-tenancy.

-* Rich ecosystem integrations including LangChain and LlamaIndex.

-* Python/JavaScript/Ruby clients, and REST API interface.

-Epsilla's core is written in C++ and leverages the advanced academic parallel graph traversal techniques for vector indexing, achieving 10 times faster vector search than HNSW while maintaining precision levels of over 99.9%.

 ## Quick Start with Epsilla Vector Database in Docker

 **1. Run Backend in Docker**